kitillidan/solver/README.md

 ### Solution:
 Able to address ~~only 53~~ various user-speficied odd numbers of total marbles.
 Calculate the answer using:
-1. a one-liner solution and
+1. a one-liner formula and
 2. a more elaborated counter